-Last chance Brexit saloon: British and Irish leaders meet
+Britain and Ireland say there is pathway to Brexit deal

 The EU fears controls on the 500-km (300 mile) Irish border with Northern Ireland would undermine the 1998 Good Friday Agreement which ended three decades of sectarian and political conflict that killed over 3,600 people.

 As both sides position for another delay followed by a British election, or an acrimonious divorce on Oct.
-31, Johnson met Irish Prime Minister Varadkar at Thornton Manor in Cheshire on Thursday.
+31, Johnson met Varadkar at Thornton Manor in Cheshire on Thursday.

-“Looking forward to a detailed discussion to see if we can make any progress,” Varadkar said on Twitter as they headed into the meeting.
-He posted pictures of the two leaders smiling and shaking hands.
-Johnson posted a picture of the two leaders shaking hands.
+“They agreed that they could see a pathway to a possible deal,” Johnson and Varadkar said in a joint statement.
+“Both continue to believe that a deal is in everybody’s interest.

-Johnson said on Wednesday that he was cautiously optimistic, though Varadkar said on Tuesday it would be very difficult to strike a Brexit deal by next week - when the EU holds a crucial summit on Thursday and Friday.
+“They agreed to reflect further on their discussions and that officials would continue to engage intensively on them,” they said.

 EU diplomats, though, are skeptical about the chances of a deal.
 Most expect Johnson to be forced to accept a delay to Brexit - a step that could ultimately lead to either a disorderly exit or the reversal of the entire Brexit endeavor.